 This feature is available to organizations on the Team and Enterprise plans.

 Encrypting your entry data keeps it safe and prevents it from being transmitted out of your Cognito Forms account.
-You must encrypt any form and protect any field that contains sensitive information, such as: Social Security numbers, Driver's license numbers, Banking information, and other personally identifiable information.
+You must encrypt any form and protect any field that contains sensitive information, such as: Social Security numbers, Driver's license numbers, and other personally identifiable information.